Keshvadi/linux/README.md

-# The Shell (<a href="https://keshvadi.github.io/linux/">webpage</a>)
+# The Shell

-This is the source for The Shell textbook.
+This is the source for <a href="https://keshvadi.github.io/linux/">The Shell webbook</a>.
 It is built through Github Pages.

 Updates to the textbook are recorded in the commit history of this repository.